sphinx-doc/sphinx/Doc-26/install/index.rst

 +------------------------------+---------------------------+-----------------------------+

-.. _custom-install:
+.. _inst-custom-install:

 Custom Installation
 ===================

-Sometimes, the alternate installation schemes described in section :ref:`alt-install` just don't do what you want.
+Sometimes, the alternate installation schemes described in section :ref:`inst-alt-install` just don't do what you want.
 You might want to tweak just one or two directories while keeping everything under the same base directory, or you might want to completely redefine the installation scheme.
 In either case, you're creating a *custom installation scheme*.